ousiax/ousiax.github.io/_posts/2016-04-15-c-programming-language-(2).md

 A **character constant** is an integer, written as one character with single quotes, such as *'x'*.
 The value of a character constant is the numberic value of the character in the machine's character set. *Character constants participate in numeric operations just as any other integers, although they are most often used in comparisions with other characters.

+Certain characters can be represented in character and string constants by escape sequences like *\n* (newline); these sequences looks like two characters, but represent only one.
+In addition, an arbitrary bytesized bit pattern can be specified by

+    '\000'

+where *000* in one to three octal digits (0...7) or by

+    '\xhh'

+where *hh* is one or more hexadecimal digits (0...9, a...f, A...F).

+    #define VTAB '\013'     /* ASCII vertical tab */
+    #define BELL '\007'     /* ASCII bell character */

+or, in hexadecimal,

+    #define VTAB '\xb'      /* ASCII vertical tab */
+    #define BELL '\x7'      /* ASCII bell character */

+The complete set of escape sequences is

+    \a      alert(bell) character       \\      backslash
+    \b      backspace                   \?      question mark
+    \f      formfeed                    \'      single quote
+    \n      newline                     \"      double quote
+    \r      carriage return             \000    octal number
+    \t      horizontal tab              \xhh    hexadecimal number
+    \v      vertical tab

+The character constant '\0' represents the character with value zero, the null character.

+A ***constant expression*** is an expression that involves only consants.
+Such expression may be evaluated at during compilation rather run-time.

+A ***string constant***, or ***string literal***, is a sequence of zero or more characters surrounded by double quotes.

+There is one other kind of constant, the ***enumeration constant***.
+A enumeratioin is a list of constant

+    enum boolean { NO, YES }

 #### 2.4 Declarations